 |---|---|---|

-⚠️ Restricted-use WebLogic is the #1 hidden ODI compliance risk.
 The WebLogic Server Standard Edition bundled with ODI is strictly for the ODI web console.
-If your team has deployed additional applications on that WebLogic instance — even "just one small app" — you need a full WebLogic Server licence.
+If your team has deployed additional applications on that WebLogic instance, even "just one small app," you need a full WebLogic Server licence.
 Oracle's audit scripts will identify additional deployments on the application server.
+This is the single most common ODI compliance finding in Oracle audits.
+Conduct a quick check: list all applications deployed on the WebLogic instance that hosts the ODI Console.
+If anything beyond ODI is running there, you have a compliance exposure that needs immediate attention.

-You don't need a single licensing model across all environments.
+You do not need a single licensing model across all environments.
 Processor licensing for production (unlimited scalability) combined with NUP licensing for a small development environment with a handful of developers can yield significant savings.
 Maintain clear segregation between environments.

 Track ODI users and installations using licence management tools or scripts.
 Reclaim licences when users depart or projects are retired.
-Staying on top of actual usage positions you better during Oracle contract renewals — you'll know exactly what you need and what you don't.
+Staying on top of actual usage positions you better during Oracle contract renewals.
+You will know exactly what you need and what you do not.

 Plan ODI licence purchases or true-ups to coincide with Oracle's fiscal year or quarter-end dates.
 Oracle sales teams may offer more generous discounts at these times.
 Maintain clear records of current licences and usage to support negotiations, and consider terminating support on unused licences to reduce ongoing costs.